 In close collaboration with Børge Mogensen's grandchildren, Mater has relaunched his BM3162 chair in an updated version.
 However, this launch is more special one like that.
-BM3162 is part of Mater's WASTE collection, where sorted waste materials are used in the product to make it sustainable.
+BM3162 is part of Mater's WASTE collection, where sorted waste materials are used in the product.
 This is also the first time that a Børge Mogensen collection is made of a different material than the one with which it was originally designed.

 Designers from Mater:

-When Henrik Marstrand started Mater in 2006, it was one of the first and most prominent pioneers in sustainable furniture design.
-From the very beginning, their mission has been to inspire, inform and introduce design lovers worldwide to a better understanding and perception of sustainable design.
+When Henrik Marstrand started Mater in 2006, it was one of the first and most prominent pioneers in responsible furniture design.
+From the very beginning, their mission has been to inspire, inform and introduce design lovers worldwide to a better understanding and perception of responsible design.
 A vision which means that you do not have to stop consumption, but instead reevaluate how you consume.